Non-Binding Expression of Interest (EOI) FAQs

 - Demand side alternative:

-- Alternatives can be implemented individually or in combination to meet the system's need, cost effectively and within the required timeframe.
+- Alternatives can be implemented individually or in combination to meet the system need, with consideration for safety, reliability, cost effectiveness, public policy, optimized scoping, and risk management.